 Funder: Bureau of International Narcotics-Law Enforcement

-Summary: Supports U.S.-based nonprofits and educational institutions to strengthen Bosnia and Herzegovina’s capacity to combat transnational criminal organizations and related corruption through inter-agency collaboration and international partnerships.
+Summary: Supports U.S.-based organizations to strengthen Bosnia and Herzegovina’s capacity to combat transnational criminal organizations and related corruption through cross-border financial investigations and asset recovery partnerships.

-This opportunity from the Bureau of International Narcotics and Law Enforcement Affairs (INL) seeks to enhance Bosnia and Herzegovina’s (BiH) ability to counter transnational criminal organizations (TCOs) and TCO-related corruption, which threaten U.S. security interests.
-The program aims to establish collaborative models for inter-agency cooperation, joint investigation teams, asset management capacity, and sustained mentorship between BiH and U.S. practitioners.
+This opportunity funds projects to enhance Bosnia and Herzegovina’s (BiH) ability to counter transnational criminal organizations (TCOs) and TCO-related corruption that threaten U.S. security interests.
+The program aims to establish sustainable, cross-agency mechanisms for financial investigations and asset recovery, focusing on joint investigation teams, mentorship with U.S. practitioners, technical assistance for complex cases, and improved asset management systems.
+The ultimate goal is to build lasting international partnerships and institutional capacity within BiH's law enforcement and judicial sectors.